topolvm/topolvm/deploy/README.md

 To setup `lvmd`:

-1. Prepare an LVM volume group.
-A non-empty volume group can be used.
+1. Prepare LVM volume groups.
+A non-empty volume group can be used because LV names wouldn't conflict.
-2. Edit [lvmd.yaml](./lvmd-config/lvmd.yaml) if the volume group name is not `myvg1` or you want to use multiple volume groups.
+2. Edit [lvmd.yaml](./lvmd-config/lvmd.yaml) if you want to specify the device class settings to use multiple volume groups.
+See [lvmd.md](../docs/lvmd.md) for details.

     ```yaml
     device-classes:
-      - name: myvg1
+      - name: ssd
         volume-group: myvg1
         default: true
         spare-gb: 10